 Nevertheless, if you don’t like stink beans, you can still make this delicious sambal udang serai without the beans.
 You can even adjust the level of spicyness to suit you.
 I can eat huge portion of rice with just the sambal !!!
 It’s addicting.

-- 1/2 cup of long red chilis process into a paste with food processor with a bit of water
+- 1/2 cup cayenne peppers process into a paste with food processor with a bit of water

 - 1 lb large uncooked shrimp shelled and deveined

 - 2 stalks lemon grass bruised to release flavor and cut into half

 - Preheat skillet/wok with oil.
 Add in shallots and saute until soft and fragrant.
 Add in ground chilis and continue to saute for about 1 minute.
 Add in lemon grass and tomato.
 Cook for another minute until it smells really good.
 Add in the petai (if using) and cook for another 2 minutes or until cooked through.
 Add in the shrimps and cook until shrimps turn color, about 1 minute

 - Add in boiled water and lower down the heat and let it simmer for 1-2 minutes